Pokemon TCG Live: Release date, trailer, platforms, new currencies

 Pokemon TCG Live release date and platforms

-The Pokemon Company has announced that TCG Live will be available as a limited beta in Canada on February 22, 2022, on all platforms, with a worldwide release coming soon.
+The Pokemon Company has announced that TCG Live will be released out of beta on June 8, 2023.

 - iOS: iPhone 7 and iPad 2017 and newer with iOS 15 and later

 - Android: Samsung Galaxy S7 and Galaxy Tab A and newer, requiring 2GB of ram and Android 8.0 and later

 - Windows 7 and later for PC and Mac OS X 10.12 and later for Apple computers